 While international education is a part of the core academic experience, the health and safety of our students is the number one priority.
-With many countries keeping travel restrictions and with lock down returning to certain countries, we unfortunately have cancelled all study abroad programs for this spring semester.
+With many countries keeping travel restrictions and with lock down returning to certain countries, we unfortunately have to cancel all study abroad programs for this spring semester.
+Our colleagues in Florence have put together a number of virtual and digital opportunities allowing students, faculty, and staff to experience Florence.
+We welcome you all to sign up for these virtual and digital opportunities.
+Please connect with Erin Schultheis for more information.
+The Center for Global Engagement with key senior leadership and colleagues in Florence are working to run study abroad programs for the Summer 2021 and will be working to get student abroad for the Fall 2021 (applications for Fall 2021 will open on December 15).